-Whether we think about it or not, or even realise, we’re selective about a lot of things.
-We’re selective about what we eat, how we spend our time, how we spend our money, but we’re more selective about our deeds.
+Whether we think about it, or even realise, we’re selective about a lot of things.
+We’re selective about what we eat, how we spend our time, how we spend our money, we’re even selective about our deeds.

-The reason you’re here is to help others, so that when you’re no longer here, you’ve made a difference.
-Good deeds shows the universe and tells others we have empathy and compassion and that we have and live with integrity, that we want to be a good person.
+The reason we’re here is to help others so that when we’re no longer here, we’ve made a difference.
+Good deeds show we have empathy and compassion that we have integrity and that we want to be good people.

-And where we’re making friends through the process of a good deed done that means we’re making the world a happier and calm place in which to live.
+And where we’re making friends through the process of a good deed done that means we’re making the world a happier and a calmer place in which to live.
 We must do more good deeds, rather than make the deeds we do selective.